ProjectPythia/vapor-python-cookbook/_preview/14/_sources/README.md

 ## Structure

-This cookbook is broken up into two main sections - "Foundations" and "Example Workflows".
-It is not necessary to go through these sections sequentially.
-Start with "Example Workflows" if you'd like to see VAPOR in action and get a broad overview of a workflow or start with "Foundations" if you'd like to explore the functionality/options in detail.
+This cookbook is divided into three main sections.
+The "Quickstart" section is a good starting point for a general overview of VAPOR's features and capabilities.
+The "Foundations" section gives more detailed examples for specific features in VAPOR.
+The "Example Workflows" section provides practical examples to see VAPOR in action and to gain an understanding of various workflows.
+Feel free to visit the sections that best fit your needs -- it's not necessary to follow them sequentially!

 ### VAPOR Foundations